Originally published on the MacArthur Lab blog.

 freq: Allele frequency information (AC, AN, AF, homozygote count)

 age_hist_hom: Histogram of homozygous carriers

-popmax: Allele frequency information for the outbred population with the highest frequency.
-This excludes Finns, Ashkenazi Jewish and “Other” populations.
+popmax: Allele frequency information for the non-bottlenecked population with the highest frequency.
+This excludes Ashkenazi Jewish (asj), European Finnish (fin), and “Other” (oth) populations.

 faf: Filtering allele frequency (see definition above)